 - Paper Bags: Plastic bags usually consist of consumer-recycled content, which includes sacks, twist-handle shopping bags, and handle sacks.

 - Cotton Bags: These are made from either organic, recycled, or traditional cotton.
 Traditional cotton bags are made from renewable crop sources treated with pesticides and chemicals.
 Organic cotton bags are made of cotton grown without pesticides.
 On the other hand, recycled cotton bags are made of reclaimed traditional and organic cotton.

 - Woven Polypropylene Bags: These bags are made of recycled polypropylene.
 They are durable and strong, as well as frequently used until they are damaged.

-- Jute Bags: This alternative to plastic bags are produced from vegetable fibers spun into durable strands.
+- Jute Bags: This alternative to plastic bags is produced from vegetable fibers spun into durable strands.